Posted in:

 Before you can access any of the money in your pension pot, you must reach a certain age.
 This age is set by your pension providers and is usually 55.
 If you are forced to retire early through poor health or some sort of disability, the minimum age might change, but it is dependent on which pension provider you are with.

-A pension pot you can retire on at 55 years of age
+What is a good pension pot you can retire on at 55 years of age

 Some people live for work and wouldn’t dream of retiring early.
 Others would love to retire early, and 55 is the age that these people often aim for.
 But what is a good pension pot at 55?
 What should you be aiming for?

-What is a good pension amount depends on the lifestyle you hope to enjoy when you retire.
+What is a good pension depends on the lifestyle you hope to enjoy when you retire.
 Based on the figures shown above, as compiled by PLSA?
-It suggests an income of around £24,000 per annum would give you a more than comfortable retirement, covering all of your creature comforts plus the odd luxury now and again.
+It suggests an income of around £31,300 per annum would give you a more than comfortable retirement, covering all of your creature comforts plus the odd luxury now and again.

-If you are a couple hoping to enjoy a luxury lifestyle together in your requirements, you’ll need a pension pot of over £730,000.
+If you are a couple hoping to enjoy a luxury lifestyle together in your requirements, you’ll need a pension pot of over £1,500,000.

 The UK average retired household income

-We’ve talked about the various incomes needed to support certain categories of retirement lifestyles in theory, but what is the reality?
+So far, we’ve discussed the various incomes needed to support certain categories of retirement lifestyles in theory, but what is the reality?

 Will your pension run out?

 The state pension is guaranteed for life.
-So too, are final salary pensions.
+So, too, are final salary pensions.
 It is the responsibility of the government or your employer to ensure there are sufficient monies to cover paying your pension until you die.

-These types of pensions are not very flexible; however, the retirement benefits are extremely valuable.
+These types of pensions are not very flexible; however, retirement benefits are extremely valuable.
 Unfortunately, the increasing cost associated with running these pensions has meant they have become something of a rarity in the private sector.
 They are, however, still available for workers in the public sector – civil servants, NHS workers, the police, and teachers.

 Most of this article has concentrated on retiring at 55, but what is a good pension pot at 60 years of age?
 Let’s take a look.

 The general rule of thumb within the pension industry is that you should plan for between 20 and 25 times your annual retirement expenditure.
-So, if you plan on spending £20,000 per annum retirement, the answer to what is a good pension pot looks like this:
+However, at present, the average pension pot in the UK figure is nowhere near supporting that level of retirement expenditure.

 • £20,000 x 20 years = £400,000, or